 In the run-up to and following the outcome of the referendum on the UK's membership of the EU, many studies were produced to evaluate the potential impact on the UK.
 These studies originated from private organizations, the government and academia; what is notable is the almost unanimous consensus that leaving the EU would reduce economic welfare and potentially substantially, contingent on the form that Brexit could take.
 To trade economists, the direction of the impact is not surprising.
-There had been several econometric studies on how trade between EU member countries had increased: Carrere, using data on 130 countries over the period 1962 to 1996, estimated that membership of the EU increased trade by 104 per cent; Baier et al. estimated that EU membership increased intra-EU trade by over 92 per cent.
+There had been several econometric studies on how trade between EU member countries had increased: Carrere, using data on 130 countries over the period 1962 to 1996, estimated that membership of the EU increased trade by 104 percent; Baier and Bergstrand estimated that EU membership increased intra-EU trade by over 92 percent and Eicher et al. estimated the trade enhancing effect to be in the region of 50 percent.
 Given the trade linkages between the UK and the rest of the EU, it is not surprising that trade is expected to decline as a consequence of Brexit.
 But the extent of this decline will depend on what trading relationships the UK establishes with the EU in the future and, related to this, the nature of the UK's trade with the rest of the world whether this be via WTO rules or establishing new FTAs with other countries.